ec-europa/europa-component-library/docs/conventions/component.md

 #### Different markup

-As soon as there is a difference in markup (even a small one), specific component has to provide the whole markup (instead of using generic one).
+As soon as there is a difference in markup (even a small one), the specific component has to provide the whole markup (instead of using generic one).
-This is the same structure as generic Twig file.
+The structure is the same as for the generic Twig file.

 As we lose the advantage of generic components here, it is recommended, when possible, to keep the exact same markup for different systems.

-## Javascript
+## JavaScript

-Not all components require a dedicated javascript file.
-Most of them have simple enough behavior, that could be handled with HTML/CSS only.
-The following rules only concern component with more complex (js) behavior.
+Not all components require a dedicated JavaScript file.
+Most of them have a simple enough behavior that could be handled with HTML/CSS only.
+The following rules only apply to components with more complex (JS) behavior.

-Apart from [rules that should be applied to all js files](javascript), there are some specifications for components:
+Apart from [rules that should be applied to all js files](javascript.md), there are some specifications for components:

 ### Generic component

-Generic component should export a function to handle specific behavior.
+Generic components should export a function, so that the complex JavaScript behavior is available in the system components.
 This function should have an explicit name, based on component name, and an action verb (generally "Init").
 It should also use camel case.

 Example:
 _(File name: generic-component-navigation-menu.js)_

 ```
-export const navigationMenuInit = ({ [...] } = {}) => {
+export const initNavigationMenu = ({ [...] } = {}) => {
   [...]
 }

-export default navigationMenuInit;
+export default initNavigationMenu;
 ```

 ### Systems component